-I have some thoughts on the diffusion of anti-access military technology over at The Diplomat During the Cold War, the Soviet Union had a strong political incentive to maximize diffusion of its milita
+I have some thoughts on the diffusion of anti-access military technology over at The Diplomat During the Cold War, the Soviet Union had a strong political incentive to maximize diffusion.

 I've been frustrated by the discussion over counter-insurgency for quite some time.
-This week, I took those frustrations out on my WPR column: Of course, abandoning COIN doctrine would not in
+This week, I took those frustrations out on my WPR column: Of course, abandoning COIN doctrine would not.

-My WPR column this week tackles the Great Carrier Debate of '11, and tries to reframe some of the basic questions: A third method of interpreting weapons acquisition — and naval aviation &
+My WPR column this week tackles the Great Carrier Debate of '11, and tries to reframe some of the basic questions: A third method of interpreting weapons acquisition -- and.

 Via Ricks, a brief addendum from General William DePuy to Charli's post below on small unit dynamics: Why is that?
-It is because unlike a bomber crew, they don't have a bomber, unlike a ta
+It is because unlike a bomber crew, they don't have.

-On Friday evening, InksptsGulliver and I got into a long argument about the appropriate role of ideology in defense policymaking, and consequently of the meaning of “progressive” and “conservati
+On Friday evening, InksptsGulliver and I got into a long argument about the appropriate role of ideology in defense policymaking, and consequently of the meaning of “progressive” and “conservative” defense.

-My latest column at World Politics Review has nothing whatsoever to do with the midterm elections: The idea that wars should be fought at a distance has informed British military policy for centuries.
+My latest column at World Politics Review has nothing whatsoever to do with the midterm elections: The idea that wars should be fought at a distance has informed British military.